Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CSC 268 Computer Organization (3 Credits)

 Fundamentals of the architecture and operation of modern computers.
 Computer arithmetic: number systems, number conversions including IEEE binary floating point number standard.
-Basic computer logic gates: combinational and sequential circuits, adders, AL
+Basic computer logic gates: combinational and sequential circuits, adders, ALU, SRAM and DRAM.
+Basic assembly language programming, basic Instruction Set Architecture (ISA), and the design of single cycle CPU.
+The MIPS based computers are used as example architecture, and alternative architectures are also discussed.

 CSC 275 Fundamentals of Cybersecurity (3 Credits)

-This course is designed for IT professionals to learn computer and network security theories and practices that can be used to significantly reduce the security vulnerability of computers on internal networks or the internet.
-The course assumes some fami
+This course is designed for IT and computer professionals to learn computer and network security theories and practices that can be used to significantly reduce the security vulnerability of computers on internal networks or the Internet.
+Topics include cryptography, program security, operating systems security, database security, network security, security administration, computer ethics, and legal issues.

 CSC 290 Survey of Video Gaming (3 Credits)

-This course will provide a general understanding, of the world of computer and video games,, including an evaluation and analysis of the, cultural, historical, literary, psychological, and, technological impact of games on society,, education, and industry.
-Critical play (playing, games in order to better understand and appreciate, them) is an important aspect of this course., Surveys of the different types of game genres, along with an overview of the design,, implementation, and testing issues that confront, game developers will be conducted by the students., The course also covers how games redefined our, standard notions of interactivity, learning, and, storytelling.
+This course provides an overview of computer and video games, including evaluation and analysis of the cultural, historical, literary, psychological, and technological impact of games on society, education, and industry.
+Critical play is an important aspect of this course.
+Students conduct surveys of different game genres and study design, implementation, and testing issues that confront game developers.
+The course explores interactivity, learning, and storytelling as it relates to games.

 CSC 292 Unix and C Programming (3 Credits)

-Introduction to C programming in a UNIX environment, including the UNIX command interpreter, Shell; how Shell scripts can be used as powerful tools and applications and the development of application and systems programs using C.
+An introduction to C programming in a UNIX environment.
+Course content includes the UNIX command interpreter Shell; the use of Shell scripts to create powerful tools and applications; and the development of application and systems programs using C.

 CSC 295 Java Applications Programming (3 Credits)

-Introduction to the core JAVA language with emphasis on applications development using the latest JAVA class libraries such as Swing, JavaBeans, Java2D, Java3D.
-This course is designed for students who are familiar with object-oriented programming in C++
+Introduction to the core JAVA language with emphasis on application development using the latest JAVA class libraries such as Swing, JavaBeans, Java2D, Java3D.
+This course is designed for students who are familiar with object-oriented programming.
+The prerequisite course is Computer Programming II or equivalent knowledge.

 CSC 312 Topics in Information Technology (3 Credits)

-Advanced Information Technology topics not generally covered in the curriculum.
+Advanced Information Technology topics that are not generally covered in the curriculum.
 Designed as a Computer Science Applied Computing elective, not as a replacement for any specific required course.
-Course topic and syllabus must be approved by Department Head
+Course topic and syllabus must be approved by the Department Head.

 CSC 313 Network Administration (3 Credits)